 - All writing-up grants are conditional on evidence of continuing registration by the university department.

-- Post graduate research students working within the field of urban and regional studies.
+- Post graduate (Doctorate) research students working within the field of urban and regional studies.

-- Nationality of a low-income or middle-income country as classified by the World Bank (For full details, please see here)
+- Nationality of a low-income or middle-income country as classified by the World Bank.
+Middle-income includes both lower and higher-middle income categories.
+(For full details, please see here) .

-- Preference will be given to students who completed their first degree (BA/BSc) in their home country or another low or middle-income country.
+- Preference will be given to students who completed their first degrees (BA/BSc, MA/MSc) in their home country or another low or middle-income country.

 - Students may apply for this award if they have completed all their field work, commenced their writing up, and already know the date when they will submit their dissertation (ideally within 6 months of award of funding in March).
 Applicants usually will be in their third or later year of study.

 - NOTE if you have previously been awarded an IJURR Foundation studentship you may not apply for the writing up grant